 Introduction to the ETF Boom

-Over the past two decades, Exchange-Traded Funds, commonly known as ETFs, have become one of the fastest-growing investment vehicles in high-income countries.
-Nations like the United States, Canada, Germany, Japan, Australia, and the United Kingdom have witnessed massive growth in ETF investments.
-Investors across these economies are shifting their focus toward flexible, cost-effective, and diversified investment options.
-The rapid expansion of ETFs reflects changing investor behavior and the increasing demand for smarter portfolio management strategies.
+Over the past two decades, Exchange-Traded Funds (ETFs) have become one of the fastest-growing investment vehicles in high-income countries such as the United States, Canada, Germany, Japan, Australia, and the United Kingdom.
+Investors are shifting toward flexible, cost-effective, and diversified investment options, reflecting a major change in global financial behavior.

-ETFs combine the features of mutual funds and stocks.
-They allow investors to buy a basket of assets while trading them easily on stock exchanges.
-This unique combination has attracted both retail investors and large financial institutions, making ETFs a key component of modern financial markets.
+ETFs combine features of mutual funds and stocks.
+They allow investors to buy a basket of assets while trading them on stock exchanges.
+This hybrid structure has attracted both retail and institutional investors, making ETFs a core part of modern financial markets.

 Increasing Popularity Among Retail Investors

-Retail investors in high-income countries are playing a major role in driving ETF growth.
-Traditionally, investing required extensive research, higher capital, and active portfolio management.
-However, ETFs have simplified this process by offering instant diversification and ease of trading.
+Retail investors are a major force behind ETF growth.
+Earlier, investing required deep research and active management, but ETFs have simplified this process by offering instant diversification and easy access.

 Shift from Active to Passive Investing